-National Lasagna Day is an unofficial holiday, but one that people love to celebrate, as it is the perfect excuse to eat the delicious dish made with flat pasta sheets, bechamel, meat, and tomato sauce and cheese.
-Many choose to celebrate the day by taking the time to make their own lasagna for their family and friends, while others choose to take advantage of the lasagna deals and specials that restaurants offer.
+National Lasagna Day is a perfect excuse to eat the delicious dish made with flat pasta sheets, bechamel, meat, tomato sauce, and cheese.
+Many choose to celebrate the day by making their own lasagna for their family and friends, while others choose to take advantage of the lasagna deals and specials that restaurants offer.

-Because it is an unofficial holiday, the origins of National Lasagna Day are unknown.
+Since it is an unofficial holiday, the origins of National Lasagna Day are unknown.
 We can, however, look into the history of lasagna itself.

 The name lasagna is actually the name for the flat pasta sheets that make the layers of the dish, the plural of which is lasagne.
 There are many stories about the origins of lasagna as a traditional pasta dish, including some reports of similar foods that go back to ancient Greece.

-Since then, many variations of lasagna have been created, some are vegan, some made with seafood instead of meat, others are made with eggplant sheets instead of pasta.
-Families around the world have developed their own secret recipes that are passed between generations.
-Some people like different sauces, or cheeses, or herbs in their lasagna.
-In any case, lasagna is such a versatile dish that there is always a way to ensure that everyone will love it.
+Since then, many variations of lasagna have been created.
+Some are vegan, some are made with seafood instead of meat, while others are made with eggplant sheets instead of pasta.
+Families around the world have developed their own secret recipes that have been passed down through generations.

-Some Facts About Lasagna
+Interesting Facts About Lasagna